 ASNC’s delegates to the American Medical Association House of Delegates: Ahmet Oktay, MD (left), and Suman Tandon, MD, FASNC (right).

-At the November 2025 meeting American Medical Association (AMA) Interim House of Delegates meeting, ASNC Delegates Suman Tandon, MD, FASNC, and Ahmet Oktay, MD, argued in favor of Resolution 827, which opposed prior authorization in Medicare Fee-for-Service.
+At the November 2025 American Medical Association (AMA) Interim House of Delegates meeting, ASNC Delegates Suman Tandon, MD, FASNC, and Ahmet Oktay, MD, argued in favor of Resolution 827, which opposed prior authorization in Medicare Fee-for-Service.
 ASNC believes physician expertise cannot be substituted with algorithms and there must be greater use of current evidence-based guidelines and peer-reviewed clinical literature.

 After amendments, the resolution was adopted.
 It requires –